sixty-north/added-value/README.rst

 Added Value
 ===========

-A Sphinx extension for embedded *values* of Python object values into documentation as text, lists or tables.
+A Sphinx extension for embedding Python object *values* into documentation as text, lists or tables.

 This is achieved by adding new roles and directives which refer to Python objects which contain